Athletics at the 1996 Summer Olympics – Men's 800 metres

-The men's 800 metres event at the 1996 Summer Olympics in Atlanta, Georgia was held between 28 and 31 July 1996.
-There were a total of 57 competitors from 40 countries.
+The men's 800 metres event at the 1996 Summer Olympics in Atlanta was held between 28 and 31 July 1996.
+There were a total of 60 competitors from 42 countries.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Vebjørn Rodal of Norway, the nation's first title in the men's 800 metres and first medal in the event since 1956.
+The event was won by 0.16 seconds by Vebjørn Rodal of Norway, the nation's first title in the men's 800 metres and first medal in the event since 1956.
 Hezekiél Sepeng's silver was South Africa's first 800 metres medal since 1920.

 Background

 This was the 23rd appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-Four finalists from 1992 returned: bronze medalist Johnny Gray of the United States (also a finalist in 1984 and 1988), fourth-place finisher José Luiz Barbosa of Brazil (a 1988 finalist as well), fifth-place finisher Andrea Benvenuti of Italy, and sixth-place finisher Curtis Robb of Great Britain.
+Four finalists from 1992 returned: bronze medalist Johnny Gray of the United States (also a finalist in 1984 and 1988), fourth-place finisher José Luíz Barbosa of Brazil (a 1988 finalist as well), fifth-place finisher Andrea Benvenuti of Italy, and sixth-place finisher Curtis Robb of Great Britain.
 Wilson Kipketer was the strongest 800 metres runner in 1996, having won the first of his three world championship titles in 1995; however, he was ruled ineligible for the Games during the process of changing his nationality from Kenya to Denmark.
 Without Kipketer, the field was open with no clear favorite.

 Burundi, the Czech Republic, Dominica, Guinea-Bissau, Kyrgyzstan, and Latvia appeared in the event for the first time.
 Great Britain made its 22nd appearance, most among all nations, having had no competitors in the event only in the 1904 Games in St. Louis.